ArmandPhilippot/apeu/README.md

 > [!IMPORTANT]
 > The pages are injected right after reading the configuration file.
 So if you create a new dev-only page (or rename an existing one), the page will not be recognized.
 You'll need to reload the Astro dev server.
-> Also, it seems the Astro Dev Toolbar can't be displayed in injected routes so you do not have access to the Audit app for example.
+> Also, it seems the Astro Dev Toolbar can't be displayed in some dev pages so you do not have access to the Audit app for example.
+I'm not sure why.

-Then to access the page in your browser, you need to remove the prefix from the slug.
+To access the page in your browser, you need to remove the prefix from the slug.
 For example, the existing `src/pages/_dev_design-system` folder can be accessed in your browser with the following url `http://localhost:4321/design-system`.

 ### Component stories

 Currently, it is not possible to use [Storybook with Astro](https://github.com/storybookjs/storybook/issues/18356).
 So I added an Astro integration to be able to test the components in isolation.
-This is not Storybook replacement: you can't play with props, dynamically generate a table of available props, etc.
+This is not a Storybook replacement: you can't play with props, dynamically generate a table of available props, etc.

 To create stories for your components, use the following structure: